You can download the full 2023-24 terms and conditions here you can also view the 2022-23 terms and conditions here

 Course fees are normally advertised for the current academic year only and not for the entire course.
 Applicants are advised to contact the College if they require further clarification regarding the fees.

 Students become liable for the payment of fees at the enrolment stage.
 However, subject to specified thresholds, direct debit payments may be made at intervals throughout the academic year.
-For full details of the College’s Fees and Charges Policy please click here.
+For full details of the College’s Fees and Charges Policy please visit the College website.

 In cases where a third party is responsible for payment of your fees you should ensure that the third party completes the relevant form in the Fees and Charges Policy and submits payment before the commencement of your course.
 In the event that the third party fails to make payment, you will be personally liable for the full tuition fees or outstanding payments.